Sharath0812/Hospital-Management/README.md

 # Hospital-Management
-A database that holds records of hospital from where details cana be viewed, inserted and deleted
+A database that holds records of hospital from where details can be viewed, inserted and deleted